 Preparing for your appointment

 You're likely to start by seeing your family doctor or a general practitioner.
-However, you may then be referred to a doctor who specializes in disorders of the cardiovascular system (cardiologist) or a vascular surgeon.
+However, you may then be referred to a doctor trained in cardiovascular diseases (cardiologist) or a vascular surgeon.

 What you can do